GALILEO: Galactic Axion Laser Interferometer Leveraging Electro-Optics

 Photon counting (shot) noise is the fundamental quantum-mechanical limit of a laser interferometer \cite{Caves_shotnoise}.
 The number of detected photons follows Poissonian counting statistics, which leads to an output power uncertainty of $\delta P_\mathrm{out} = \hbar\omega_\mathrm{L}\sqrt{N_\mathrm{out}}/\tau$, where $\omega_\mathrm{L}$ is the carrier photon frequency and $N_\mathrm{out}$ is the number of detected photons in the output port over integration time $\tau$.
 The shot noise amplitude spectral density (ASD) is $\delta P_\mathrm{out}/\sqrt{\Delta f}$, with $\Delta f$ being the bandwidth, which can thus be expressed as:

 The second fundamental noise source is thermal noise, which has been extensively studied in the context of gravitational wave laser interferometers \cite{Levin:1997kv,Braginsky:1999rp,Braginsky_2000,Evans:2008ei,Dwyer:2014hua}.
 There are several mechanisms that contribute to the total thermal noise.
 Homogeneous damping within a material, which is characterized by the imaginary component of Young's modulus, induces interferometer phase noise through elastic deformations of the material.
 In the presence of inhomogeneous/space-dependent temperature variations, heat flow leads to entropy redistribution and therefore energy dissipation and thermal noise.
 Such temperature variations can arise from temporal, stochastic fluctuations at a finite temperature or from the photo-thermal effect, i.e., photon absorption inside the material.
 These fluctuations induce interferometer phase noise via the thermo-elastic effect (due to a non-zero thermal expansion coefficient) and the thermo-refractive effect (due to a non-zero refractive index).
 In the Supplemental Material, each of the noise sources is estimated using the fluctuation-dissipation theorem (FDT); we find that photon shot noise dominates over thermal noise for temperatures around 200\,K and below.
 This operational temperature can be achieved even with a few watts of laser absorption (and therefore heat generation) via active cooling feedback \cite{cryo_LIGO}.
+As shown in refs.\,\cite{youssefi2021cryogenic,LiNbO3atCryo}, the Pockels coefficient is only slightly lower at these operational temperatures than their room temperature values.

 In order to project the sensitivity of the GALILEO experiment in the light-DM parameter space, we calculate the shot noise-limited and time-averaged SNR.
 The DM coherence time $\tau_\mathrm{c}$ plays an important role here.
 As long as the integration time $t<\tau_\mathrm{c}$, the total number of interferometer signal photons scales linearly with t, the shot noise scales as $\sqrt{t}$, and hence the measurement $\mathrm{SNR\propto \sqrt{t}}$.
 The SNR degrades for $t>\tau_\mathrm{c}$ as the phase of the light-DM background field varies during the measurement.
 However, the overall measurement sensitivity to the presence of a non-zero average light-DM background field can still be improved with repeated independent measurements, each lasting for time $\mathrm{\tau_c}$, with the resulting SNR scaling as $\sqrt{T/\tau_\mathrm{c}}$, where $T$ is the total overall time of the repeated measurements.
 In this repeated measurement regime, the effective noise power spectral density scales as $(T/\tau_\mathrm{c})^{-1/2}$.
 The SNR scaling behavior in the two regimes can be combined as \cite{Budker:2013hfa}: